1981–82 NFL playoffs: AFC: Cincinnati Bengals 28, Buffalo Bills 21

 With 10:39 left in the game, Anderson threw a 16-yard touchdown pass to rookie receiver Cris Collinsworth, giving the Bengals a 28–21 lead at the end of a 9-play, 79-yard drive that saw him burn the Bills with a 42-yard completion on a short pass to Steve Kreider on third and 1 from the Bengals 42-yard line.
 The Bills drove to the Cincinnati 21-yard line with about three minutes left to play, and it appeared that Ferguson completed a fourth-down pass to Lou Piccone to gain a first down.
 However, Buffalo was called for a delay of game penalty, and Ferguson's pass attempt on the next snap fell incomplete.
 The Bills defense managed to force a punt with under a minute left, but Ferguson threw four consecutive incompletions as time expired in the game.

-Buffalo's miscue on their final drive was particularly noteworthy in that it came after they had called a timeout, making a subsequent delay of game penalty highly unusual.
+Buffalo's miscue on its final drive was particularly noteworthy in that it came after they had called a timeout, making a subsequent delay of game penalty highly unusual.
 One cited reason for this was the last second substitution of receivers Piccone and Ron Jessie into the huddle.
 Bills coach Chuck Knox later explained this was an attempt to prevent the defense from adjusting to new personnel, an attempt that would have paid off if the ball had been snapped on time, as Piccone did make a first down catch on the ensuing play.

 Anderson finished the game with 14 of 21 completions for 192 yards and a touchdown.
 Johnson, the team's leading rusher with 1,077 yards during the season, was held to just 45 yards, but it did not matter as the Bengals still racked up 136 yards on the ground, 72 of them and two touchdowns from Alexander.
 Ferguson threw for 202 yards and a touchdown, but completed only 15 of 31 passes and was intercepted twice.
 Cribbs finished with a career postseason high 90 rushing yards and two touchdowns.
 Butler caught four passes for 98 yards and a score.

 This was the first postseason meeting between the Bills and Bengals.